mesosphere/dcos-docs-site/pages/1.13/administering-clusters/add-a-node/index.md

 ## Prerequisites:

-*   DC/OS is installed using the [custom](/latest/installing/production/deploying-dcos/installation/) installation method.
+*   DC/OS installed using the [custom](/latest/installing/production/deploying-dcos/installation/) installation method
-*   The archived DC/OS installer file (`dcos-install.tar`) from your [installation](/latest/installing/evaluation/).
+*   The archived DC/OS installer file (`dcos-install.tar`) from your [installation](/latest/installing/evaluation/)
-*   Available agent nodes that satisfy the [system requirements](/latest/installing/production/system-requirements/).
+*   Available agent nodes that satisfy the [system requirements](/latest/installing/production/system-requirements/)
-*   The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).
+*   The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation)
 *   SSH installed and configured.
-This is required for accessing nodes in the DC/OS cluster.
+This is required to access nodes in the DC/OS cluster.

 ## Install DC/OS agent nodes
 Copy the archived DC/OS installer file (`dcos-install.tar`) to the agent node.
 This archive is created during the GUI or CLI [installation](/latest/installing/evaluation/#backup).